-CSG 3 aims to further research into preventing and treating Type 2 diabetes.
-This CSG will look at the prevention of Type 2 diabetes, including through lifestyle modification and behaviour change at the individual and population level.
+The Type 2 Treatments and Prevention group aims to further research into preventing and treating type 2 diabetes.
+This group will look at the prevention of type 2 diabetes, including through lifestyle modification and behaviour change at the individual and population level.

-If you would like to share your views with CSG 3 on where research into prevention, targets and therapies for Type 2 diabetes should be focussed, please get in touch: firstname.lastname@example.org.
+If you would like to share your views with the group on where research into prevention, targets and therapies for type 2 diabetes should be focused, please get in touch: email@example.com.

 Chair: Dr Rob Andrews, University of Exeter